A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Methodology

 \subsection{Implementation}

-The code will be written in Solidity, the main language used to develop decentralized application on EVM blockchains.
-For the experiment, the Universal Upgradeable Proxy Standard (UUPS) Proxy pattern is used because it is the recommended standard at the time of writing by OpenZeppelin~\cite{uups-proxy}.
-For this study, the Diamond pattern implemented by SolidState is used.
-It utilizes Nick Mudge's gas-efficient Diamond 2 model~\cite{solidstate-diamond,nick-mudge-diamond-2}.
+The code is written in Solidity, the main language used to develop decentralized application on EVM blockchains.
+For the experiment, the Universal Upgradeable Proxy Standard (UUPS) proxy pattern is used because it is the recommended standard at the time of writing by OpenZeppelin~\cite{uups-proxy}.
+For this study, the diamond pattern implemented by SolidState is used.
+It utilizes Nick Mudge's gas-efficient Diamond 2 model~\cite{solidstate-diamond,nick-mudge-diamond-2} in a plug-and-play fashion: the developer only needs to import the diamond made by SolidState without any configuration needed.